 Mushrooms breathe oxygen (like us) and require oxygen in the soil to proliferate.
 I have my best luck under large trees with minimal undergrowth and a thin layer of decomposing leaves.

-A. Morels have a couple toxic lookalikes, so attention to detail is key.
+Morels have a couple toxic lookalikes, so attention to detail is key.
 If you cut a morel in half, from top to bottom, the stem and cap should be totally hollow.
 The cap (or stem) should contain no internal chambers or white cotton-like material.
 As well, the stem should attach to the bottom of the cap, not up inside the cap.
-There is one species of morel which the stem connects half way up inside the cap (half-free morel) but, beginners should stick to the basics.
+There is one species of morel which the stem connects halfway up inside the cap (half-free morel) but, beginners should stick to the basics.

 one whole morel mushroom and two halves lie on white background

-A. When harvesting, I use a small brush to remove any debris, or other matter, before they go into my basket or mesh bag.
+When harvesting, I use a small brush to remove any debris, or other matter, before they go into my basket or mesh bag.
 When I get home, I cut each one lengthwise and check for anything that may be on the inside.
 This way I can also verify they are actual morels (no cotton-like material or chambers).

 Photo Courtesy of Dawn DeCamp morel and ramps